cwcyau/foai-cdt/docs/coordinated_proposal.md

 # Coordinated Research Proposal

-Teams interested in proposing a coordinated research proposal should complete the following group application.
-Each team member should also complete an individual research proposal which describes their personal contribution to the proposed coordinated research.
+Teams interested in proposing a coordinated research proposal should complete the following coordinated research application.

+Each team member must also complete an individual research proposal which describes their personal contribution to the proposed coordinated research.

 **Proposal Title**